 Inter Facial Tension of Transformer Oil

-Inter facial tension between the water and oil interface is the way to measure molecular attractive force between water and oil.
-It is measured in Dyne/cm or mili-Newton/meter.
-Inter facial tension is exactly useful for determining the presence of polar contaminants and oil decay products.
-Good new oil generally exhibits high inter facial tension. oil oxidation contaminants lower the IFT.
+Interfacial tension between the water and oil interface is the way to measure the attractive molecular force between water and oil. in Dyne/cm or milli-Newton/meter.
+Interfacial tension is exactly useful for determining the presence of polar contaminants and oil decay products.
+Good new oil generally exhibits high interfacial tension.
+Oil oxidation contaminants lower the IFT.

 Flash Point of Transformer Oil

 Flash point of transformer oil is the temperature at which oil gives enough vapors to produce a flammable mixture with air.
-This mixture gives momentary flash on application of flame under standard condition.
-Flash point is important because it specifies the chances of fire hazard in the transformer.
-So it is desirable to have very high flash point of transformer oil.
-In general it is more than 140°(>10°).
+This mixture gives momentary flash on the application of flame under standard condition.
+Flashpoint is important because it specifies the chances of fire hazard in the transformer.
+So it is desirable to have a very high flash point of transformer oil.
+In general it is more than 140o(>10o).

 Pour Point of Transformer Oil

-It is the minimum temperature at which oil just start to flow under standard test condition.
-Pour point of transformer oil is an important property mainly at the places where climate is extremely cold.
-If the oil temperature falls bellow the pour point, transformer oil stops convection flowing and obstruct cooling in transformer.
-Paraffin based oil has higher value of pour point, compared to Naphtha based oil, but in India like country, it does not effect the use of Paraffin oil due tits warm climate condition.
+It is the minimum temperature at which oil starts to flow under standard test condition.
+Pour point of transformer oil is a valuable property mainly at the places where the climate is icy.
+If the oil temperature falls below the pour point, transformer oil stops convection flowing and obstruct cooling in a transformer.
+Paraffin-based oil has a higher value of pour point, compared to Naphtha based oil, but in India like country, it does not affect the use of Paraffin oil due to its warm climate condition.
 Pour Point of transformer oil mainly depends upon wax content in the oil.
-As Paraffin based oil has more wax content, it has higher pour point.
+As Paraffin-based oil has more wax content, it has higher pour point.

 Viscosity of Transformer Oil